vaish455/Expencify/README.md

 ## Approval Workflow Logic

+### Manager Approval Priority
+If `isManagerApprover` is checked for an employee, their manager MUST approve the expense first before it enters the main approval workflow.

 ### Sequential Approval
 Expenses go through approvers one by one in defined order.
+Each approver must act before moving to the next.
+Example:
+- Step 1 → Manager
+- Step 2 → Finance Head
+- Step 3 → Director

 ### Percentage-based Approval
 Expense is approved when X% of defined approvers approve.
+Example: If 3 out of 5 approvers approve (60%), expense is auto-approved.

 ### Specific Approver Rule
-If a specific person (e.g., CFO) approves, expense is auto-approved.
+If a specific person (e.g., CFO, CEO) approves, expense is automatically approved regardless of other approvers.

 ### Hybrid Rule
-Combine percentage and specific approver: approve if either condition is met.
+Combines percentage and specific approver: approve if EITHER condition is met.
+Example: Approve if (60% approve) OR (CFO approves)

+### Combined Workflows
+You can have BOTH sequential AND conditional rules active:
+1. Manager approves first (if enabled)
+2. Goes through sequential approvers
+3. At any point, conditional rules (percentage/specific/hybrid) can auto-approve

-### Manager Approval
+### Rule Priority
-If `isManagerApprover` is true, employee's manager must approve first before other rules apply.
+Multiple rules can exist.
+Higher priority rules are checked first.
+This allows for complex approval hierarchies.

 ## Security Features